laurisdjilo/analyze_sec_aws/README.md

     source .venv/bin/activate
     pip install -r requirements.txt
     ```
-    In case you're on Windows activate with the command below instead
+    **Note**: In case you're on Windows, use this command instead to activate the virtual env
     ```
     .\.venv\Scripts\activate
     ```